mysuperlink/Javascript-concepts/rapid_fire/README.md

 	inc()
 Explain Generators in Javascript?

-	Generators are functions* which can be exited and re-entered with last saved context.
+	Generators are functions* which can be exited and re-entered with last saved context (or last yeild used).
 	Generators functions returns generator object.
 Generator object is an iterable protocol Syntax :
 	function* gen(){